gabrielmoreira/craftman/README.md

 ### Install script

-To install or update craftman, you can use the [install script][2] using cURL:
+To install or update craftman, you can use cURL:

     curl -o- https://raw.githubusercontent.com/gabrielmoreira/craftman/master/craftman_install | sh